procount/pinn/README_PINN.md

 To change or remove the sticky checkbox, or just to temporarily boot into another OS, the boot selection dialog can be shown again by pressing the Shift key on boot up and entering the recovery mode.
 Alternatively, if the cmdline **`bootmenutimeout`** option is specified, the bootmenu will be displayed for this timeout period before booting the selected OS, providing an alternative opportunity to change the OS to be booted.

+## OS Boot selection order

+The order of the OSes presented on the boot selection dialog is dependent on their physical position on the drive, essentially the order they were installed.
+Using the up and down buttons, any selected OS can be moved up or down in this list, and hence the order can be changed to suit your needs.

 ### Reboot shell script